ufcg-lsd/saps-engine/docs/end-to-end-test.md

 ### 3. Download datas

-Here it will be described how the body of the email will arrive and how to download the data of the selected processing.
+Check your inbox, SAPS will prepare several links to download data for the completed task.

 ### 4. Comparing results